 are available for teacher, school and parish groups - daytimes, evenings

 or on Saturdays .
-Sessions can be arranged as required but a two or three
+Sessions can be arranged as required but a two

 hour workshop format, with a break in the middle, is the ideal situation.

 Workshops can be tailored and adapted to suit the needs of venues and participants.

 workshops have already been done with Education Centres, PDST, Religious Education Support

 Service, RE Cluster Days, Diocesan Advisors and the Religion Teachers' Association.

 If interested please use the contact link on left panel.

 Check the News Page or Calendar for upcoming courses.

 Exploring Religious Themes in Contemporary Culture in the New Junior Cycle RE Specifications New!

 With the advent of the new Religious Education Specification for first year students in Sept 2019, this workshops looks at the learning outcome where students are required to‘explore the presence of religious themes in contemporary culture through an examination of art, music, literature or film’.
 This workshop will offer guidelines and suggestions on how this might be approached, with suggested resources appropriate for first year students and beyond.